quinn0823/apple-siri-voice-navigation/README.md

 - [Apple Siri Voice Navigation for ETS2](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712)
 - [Apple Siri Voice Navigation for ATS](https://steamcommunity.com/sharedfiles/filedetails/?id=3404022298)

-### Apple SF Symblos UI (Under Development...)
+### Apple SF Symbols UI (Under Development...)

-- Apple SF Symblos UI for ETS2
+- Apple SF Symbols UI for ETS2
-- Apple SF Symblos UI for ATS
+- Apple SF Symbols UI for ATS

 ---

 ## "I Want More Voices!"

-If you'd like to see more languages or voices added, please **leave your requests** in the comment section on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or the [Issuses](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page!
+If you'd like to see more languages or voices added, please **leave your requests** in the comment section on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or the [Issues](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page!
 Supports **any language and voice** available on Apple devices, not just Siri.

 ## "Oh No!
 There's a Mistake!"

 I don't speak all these languages.
 While I've done my best to ensure accuracy, there may still be errors.
-If you find any, please **leave a comment** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or [Issuses](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page, or **make the correction directly here**.
-Thanks you!
+If you find any, please **leave a comment** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or [Issues](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page, or **make the correction directly here**.
+Thank you!

 ## "Let Me Help You!"